apmckinlay/natureapp/plants/westflag.md

 The rectangular **seed pod** (¾-2 in long) splits open on 3 sides when ripe, releasing dark brown seeds.

 **Did you know?** Western Blue Flag is widespread in the western United States but has a very limited distribution in Canada, primarily along the southeastern edge of the Rocky Mountains.
-It is Alberta’s only native iris.
+It is Alberta's only native iris.